WHAT IS THE SCHENGEN AREA AND A SCHENGEN VISA?

 Individuals in the following category can enter Schengen Area: BULGARIA, CROATIA, CYPRUS, ROMANIA

-I NEED A SCHENGEN VISA – WHAT DO I DO NOW?
+I CAN APPLY FOR A SCHENGEN VISA – WHAT DO I DO NOW?

-2. Pay for the tour with UKstudy Tours (which should be departing about 3 weeks after your appointment date to ensure visa process is completed) and contact us to get a visa letter showing hotel accommodation (which you will need with other paperwork for your appointment - see below for other items required)
+2. Pay for the tour with UKstudy Tours (which should be departing at least 2 or 3 weeks after your appointment date to ensure visa process is completed) and contact us to get a visa letter showing hotel accommodation (which you will need with other paperwork for your appointment - see below for other items required)

 3. Take your visa letter and ticket with all your required items to the embassy appointment (see below for the list of items you generally need)